Amad-F/Minerva/README.md

 ## Project Overview

-Minerva was built as a **personal AI agent** with three primary capabilities:
+Minerva was built as a personal AI agent with three primary capabilities:

 1. **Summarizer** – distills dense academic slides into concise, digestible summaries.
 2. **Quizmaster** – generates intelligent, context-aware questions to test comprehension.
 3. **Explainer** – answers queries directly from your uploaded content using semantic search + LLMs.

-This project was created as a **proof-of-concept for AI-enabled learning**.
+This project was created as a proof-of-concept for AI-enabled learning.
 The system is modular, extensible, and locally deployable with pre-loaded slide embeddings.

 ---